 C.5.1 Operation of the output order DPB

 The decoded picture buffer contains picture storage buffers.
 Each of the picture storage buffers contains a decoded picture that is marked as "used for reference" or is held for future output.
 At HRD initialization, the DPB is empty.
-The following steps all happen instantaneously when an access unit is removed from the CPB, and in the order listed.
+The following steps all happen in the order listed.

 C.5.2 Removal of pictures from the DPB

-The removal of pictures from the DPB before decoding of the current picture (but after parsing the slice header of the first slice of the current picture) proceeds as follows.
+The removal of pictures from the DPB before decoding of the current picture (but after parsing the slice header of the first slice of the current picture) happens instantaneously when the first decoding unit of the access unit containing the current picture is removed from the CPB and proceeds as follows.

 The decoding process for reference picture set as specified in subclause 8.3.4.3 is invoked.